Tebeica/helpful-bot/README.md

 # helpful-bot
-A small JS-based Discord bot written for fun with ~useless~ functionalities
+A small JS-based Discord bot written for fun with a few ~useless~ functionalities.